veldhaenchen/flathunt/README.md

 #### 2Captcha
 Some sites implement Captcha to avoid being crawled by evil web scrappers.
 Since our crawler is not an evil one, the people at [2captcha](https://2captcha.com) provide us a service that helps you solve them.
 Head to the `2captchas` website, register and pay 3$ for 1000 solved captcha's!
 Check the `config.yaml.dist` on how to configure `2captcha` with `flathunter`.
 You will also be required to install a [chrome-web-driver](https://chromedriver.chromium.org/downloads) on your system that runs `flathunter`.
 The installation procedure varies depending on your system, a quick search on the internet should answer this question.

+#### Proxy
+It's common that websites use bots and crawler protections to avoid being flooded with possibly malicious traffic.
+This can cause some issues when crawling, as we will be presented with a bot-protection page.
+To circumvent this, we can enable proxies with the configuration key `use_proxy_list` and setting it to `True`.
+Flathunt will crawl a [free-proxy list website](https://free-proxy-list.net/) to retrieve a list of possible proxies to use, and cycle through the so obtained list until an usable proxy is found.
+*Note*: there may be a lot of attemps before such an usable proxy is found.
+Depending on your region or your server's internet accessibility, it can take a while.

 #### Google API